This tutorial covers:

 }'

-header which acts as the token that will be validated by the authorization Lambda.
+header has been defined to act as the token that will be validated by the authorization Lambda.

 On executing the curl